 Candace A. Hill, MBA, ISA CAPP

 Candace Hill is a certified personal property appraiser through the International Society of Appraisers (ISA).
-She meets the highest and most current credentialing requirements of that prestigious professional association.
+She meets and maintains the highest and most current credentialing requirements of that prestigious professional association.

-Candace has collected, bought and sold art, antiques and collectibles for over 20 years and has been applying her accumulated knowledge and expertise to her career as a professional personal property appraiser since 2014.
-She received the New Appraiser Scholarship Award through the Foundation for Appraisal Studies and has since appraised over 4,000 items in a variety of categories.
+Candace has collected, bought, and sold art, antiques, and collectibles for over 20 years and has been applying her accumulated knowledge and expertise to her career as a professional personal property appraiser since 2014.
+And she has since appraised over 4,000 items in a wide variety of categories.

 Areas of Expertise and Appraisal Experience

 - Fine Art